TEI 2019 is the 13th annual conference dedicated to presenting the latest results in tangible, embedded, and embodied interaction.

 One author of each accepted submission must register for the conference before the early registration deadline in order for the final paper version to be published in the conference proceedings.
 Papers will be published in the ACM Digital Library.

-If you have further questions about Papers for TEI 2019, contact the Program Chairs.
+If you have further questions about Papers for TEI 2019, contact the Program Chairs or the Demo Arrangement Chairs.